HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 To alter the code I just added a 'analogue write P1 to 50' block onto the final song code above.

 I then attempted to add a touch sensor to trigger these interactions.
-I was unsuccessful in doing so, therefore, I need to complete more prototyping and research to either resolve the issue or find a better alternative
+I was unsuccessful in doing so.

 The code I attempted to use can be found here:
 *https://makecode.microbit.org/_icVAyrb8P4Ao*